tpoisot/ms_spegen_cooc/discussion.md

 relative to connectance in some antagonistic interactions.

-In summary, although the ecological nature of an interaction (mutualistic or antagonistic) has an impact on network structure, strategy diversity that is higher than expected by chance seems to be a conserved property in bipartite ecological networks.
+In summary, although the ecological nature of an interaction (mutualistic or antagonistic) has an impact on network structure, higher than expected strategy diversity appears to be a conserved property in bipartite ecological networks.
 The particular position occupied by a network along a continuum of, *e.g.* connectance or nestedness, can emerge because of the life-history traits of species establishing interactions, and we suggest that increased attention should be given to understanding how fine-scale mechanisms at the individual or population level drive the structure of community-level networks.
 It is nonetheless clear that despite theoretical predictions, generalists and specialists are often found together in nature.
-Understanding this gap between predictions and observations will be a major challenge, one that should be addressed by understanding the mechanisms of coexistence and co-occurrence in large multi-species communities.
+Understanding this gap between predictions and observations will be a major challenge that should be addressed by investigating the mechanisms of coexistence and co-occurrence in large multi-species communities.

 **Acknowledgments:** We thank E. Canard, V. Devictor, I. Gounand, S.
 Fellous & N. Mouquet for comments, and the Canadian Research Chair on